Revitalising Agricultural Region Freight Strategy

 The primary focus of the Strategy is on the primary grain-growing and agricultural regions of Western Australia, including the Mid West, Wheatbelt, Great Southern and Goldfields-Esperance.

-The Strategy was released for public comment in June 2019.
+The Strategy was released for public comment in June 2019 and finalised in June 2020.
 The ideas and feedback provided have been considered and incorporated into the Strategy below.